M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ## Config Updates
 - **Natures Compass**: Blacklisted Alexscaves Biomes from the compass
 - **Explorers Compass**: Re-enabled minecraft:ruins to allow Trail Ruins, and Blacklisted Alexcaves Structures, and Integrated Stronghold from the compass
-- **FTB**: Changed Quest Progression Mode from Linear to Flexible to allow for a better experience
+- **FTB**: Changed Quest Progression Mode from Linear to Flexible to allow for a better experience, increase max amount of homes from 2 to 4
 - **Friends & Foes**: Disable Check for Updates Feature
 - **Create Crafts & Additions**: Increased Motor Min Consumption, and Lowered Generator Efficiency
 - **Carryon**: Blacklisted Sophisticated Storage, Backpacks, and Sacks